 The Portfolio's adviser is AllianceBernstein L.P., 1345 Avenue of the Americas, New York, New York 10105.
-The Adviser is a leading global investment adviser managing client accounts with assets as of December 31, 2019, totaling approximately \$623 billion (of which \$122 billion represented assets of registered investment companies sponsored by the Adviser).
-As of December 31, 2019, the Adviser managed retirement assets for many of the largest public and private employee benefit plans (including 15 of the nation's FORTUNE 100 companies), for public employee retirement funds in 30 of the 50 states, for investment companies, and for foundations, endowments, banks and insurance companies worldwide.
-The 28 registered investment companies managed by the Adviser, comprising approximately 110 separate investment portfolios, had as of December 31, 2019 approximately 2.6 million retail accounts.
+The Adviser is a leading global investment adviser managing client accounts with assets as of December 31, 2020, totaling approximately \$686 billion (of which \$135 billion represented assets of registered investment companies sponsored by the Adviser).
+As of December 31, 2020, the Adviser managed retirement assets for many of the largest public and private employee benefit plans (including 18 of the nation's FORTUNE 100 companies), for public employee retirement funds in 29 of the 50 states, for investment companies, and for foundations, endowments, banks and insurance companies worldwide.
+The 27 registered investment companies managed by the Adviser, comprising approximately 91 separate investment portfolios, had as of December 31, 2020 approximately 2.5 million retail accounts.

-During the second quarter of 2018, AXA S.A. ("AXA"), a French holding company for the AXA Group, a worldwide leader in life, property and casualty and health insurance and asset management, completed the sale of a minority stake in its subsidiary, Equitable Holdings, Inc. (formerly AXA Equitable Holdings, Inc.) ("Equitable"), through an initial public offering.
+During the second quarter of 2018, AXA S.A. ("AXA"), a French holding company for the AXA Group, completed the sale of a minority stake in its subsidiary, Equitable Holdings, Inc. (formerly AXA Equitable Holdings, Inc.) ("Equitable"), through an initial public offering.
 Equitable is the holding company for a diverse group of financial services companies, including an approximately 65.3% economic interest in the Adviser and a 100% interest in AllianceBernstein Corporation, the general partner of the Adviser.
 Since the initial sale, AXA has completed additional offerings, most recently during the fourth quarter of 2019.
-As a result, AXA owned less than 10% of the outstanding shares of common stock of Equitable as of December 31, 2019, and no longer owns a controlling interest in Equitable.
+As a result, AXA no longer owns a controlling interest in Equitable and owns less than 10% of the outstanding shares of common stock of Equitable.
 AXA previously announced its intention to sell its entire interest in Equitable over time, subject to market conditions and other factors (the "Plan").
 Most of AXA's remaining Equitable shares are to be delivered on redemption of AXA bonds mandatorily exchangeable into Equitable shares and maturing in May 2021.
 AXA retains sole discretion to determine the timing of any future sales of its remaining shares of Equitable common stock.

-The transaction under the Plan on November 13, 2019 resulted in the indirect transfer of a "controlling block" of voting securities of the Adviser (a "Change of Control Event") and was deemed an "assignment" causing a termination of the Portfolio's investment advisory agreement.
-In order to ensure that investment advisory services could continue uninterrupted in the event of a Change of Control Event, the Board previously approved a new investment advisory agreement with the Adviser, and shareholders of the Portfolio subsequently approved the new investment advisory agreement.
+Sales under the Plan that were completed on November 13, 2019 may be deemed to have resulted in an "assignment" of the Portfolio's investment advisory agreement.
+In order to ensure that the investment advisory services could continue uninterrupted in such event, the Board previously approved a new investment advisory agreement with the Adviser, and shareholders of the Portfolio subsequently approved the new investment advisory agreement.
 This agreement became effective on November 13, 2019.

 The Adviser provides investment advisory services and order placement facilities for the Portfolio.
-For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2019 as a percentage of average daily net assets .75%, net of fee waiver and/or reimbursement.
+For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2020 as a percentage of average daily net assets .74%, net of fee waiver and/or reimbursement.

-A discussion regarding the basis for the Board's most recent approval of the Portfolio's investment advisory agreement is available in the Portfolio's annual report to Contractholders for the fiscal year ended December 31, 2019.
+A discussion regarding the basis for the Board's most recent approval of the Portfolio's investment advisory agreement is available in the Portfolio's annual report to shareholders for the fiscal year ended December 31, 2020.